Decades Later, Upcoming Artists Are Still Falling For These Scams in the Music Industry

-The industry has evolved so remarkably in the past five decades with technology constantly opening up better channels of operation at the turn of every decade.
+The music industry has evolved so remarkably in the past five decades, with technology constantly opening up better channels of operation at the turn of every decade.
 With fully efficient virtual studios, high-tech streaming channels, live performances over the internet, and social media for easier promotion, it’s not surprising that independent artists now make up nearly 40 percent of the global music industry, as NPR reports.
-However, as the going gets easier for the passionate people, the shady bunch are also getting free passes.
+However, as the going gets easier for the passionate people, the shady bunch is also getting free passes.

 This is 2021, the peak of an era when random people can simply reach out to others in social media DMs, claiming to be the golden ticket to long-lasting success.
 Somehow, people are still falling relentlessly for these cons, especially the rising talents itching to carve out a niche for themselves.

 The topic of record labels turning artists into money-making machines without the master rights to their art has been debated for far too long.
 Record labels are supposed to make the journey easier for upcoming artists by investing in them through recruitment and development, music production, promotion and distribution, management, and copyright enforcement.
 In return, they receive a percentage of the artist’s earnings through nearly all fund-generation channels.

 The way the music industry is set up does not exactly permit artists to own the masters of their songs and albums.
 They cannot maximize the profit-earning opportunities without breaching their original contracts.
 Essentially, a record label takes you under its wing the moment you sign over the rights to your intellectual property.